 Here are four tips for keeping your lips zipped in the lunchroom:

 1. Keep the conversation light.
 If you have no choice but to eat in the lunchroom, stick only to comments about inane things like the weather, the game last night or the latest technology the office is using.
 The trick is not to allow people to know too much about you beyond what they absolutely need to.
+If you let others get too familiar with you, it can pose problems down the line.

 2. Don't play the people-pleaser game.
 Someone comments on how you look.
 A quick "Thank you,""will suffice.
 Don't go out of your way and elaborate on your outfit or your lunch menu for that matter, solely for the purpose of being accepted.
 Some people can be very nosy about what you're eating!
 Keep all comments brief with an air of friendliness.